 When to see a doctor

 CTE is thought to develop over many years after repeated brain injuries that may be mild or severe.
-However, see your doctor in case of the following:
+See your health care provider in these situations:

 - Suicidal thoughts.
 Research shows that people with CTE may be at increased risk of suicide.
 If you have thoughts of hurting yourself, call 911 or your local emergency number.
 Or contact a suicide hotline.
 In the U.S., call or text 988 to reach the 988 Suicide & Crisis Lifeline or use the Lifeline Chat.

 - Head injury.
-See your doctor if you've had a head injury, even if you didn't need emergency care.
-If your child has received a head injury that concerns you, call your child's doctor immediately.
-Depending on the signs and symptoms, your doctor may recommend seeking immediate medical care.
+See your health care provider if you've had a head injury, even if you didn't need emergency care.
+If your child has received a head injury that concerns you, call your child's health care provider right away.
+Depending on the symptoms, your or your child's provider may recommend seeking immediate medical care.

 - Memory problems.
-See your doctor if you have concerns about your memory or other thinking (cognitive) or behavior problems.
+See your health care provider if you have concerns about your memory.
+Also see your provider if you experience other thinking or behavior problems.

 - Personality or mood changes.
-See your doctor if depression, anxiety, aggression or impulsivity occur.
+See your health care provider if you experience depression, anxiety, aggression or impulsive behavior.

 Repeated head trauma is likely the cause of CTE.
 Football players in the United States, ice hockey players and military members serving in war zones have been the focus of most CTE studies.
 However, other sports and factors such as physical abuse also can lead to repeated head injuries.